phetsims/phet-info/doc/new-dev-onboarding.md

 PhET has a Slack channel called "continuous-testing" which is used by the server to notify developers when some major status change occurs for the continuous testing process.
 The underlying process that powers these notifications is called continuous testing quick (CTQ), and is the same service as the test boxes at the top of continuous-report.
-For example, if the server detects a lint error that ended up in the code base, the server will send a message to the "continuous-testing" Slack channgel.
+For example, if the server detects a lint error that ended up in the code base, the server will send a message to the " continuous-testing" Slack channgel.
 Sometimes, errors triggered here are false positives, when only half of a changeset is picked up (mid-pull on a developer machine).
 In this case, we note the error on slack with a bird emoji (dodo/turkey/etc) to signify that CTQ should pass on the next